Merge Multiple Versions of a Doc into One Result

 Merge Results works for searches with results.
 Instance users select two properties of an object:

 - Primary Field.
-All the results whose primary field value is same are selected for grouping.
+All the results that share a common primary field value are selected for grouping.
 For instance, if Primary Field is

 Title, then all the results with the same title can be grouped.
 In case the Primary Field is

-AuthorName, then all the same author can be grouped.
+AuthorName, then all the authors with the same name can be grouped.

 - Versioning Field.
 The grouped documents must have a property value which differentiates them.
 The property value can be the article ID or published date.
 The unique property value is stored used in the dropdown.
 In the next image, the article ID used to differentiate the grouped results.